OniDaito/MRes/data/README.markdown

 ### Building AbDb

 AbDb is much easier to build than LoopDB.
 The files are already processed and numbered.

+The important thing to note however is AbDb contains full models, i.e more than just a polypeptide loop as LoopDB does.
+This means we have to extract the CDR-H3 from the model first.
+We extract the residues from 92 to 105 inclusive from the heavy chain.
+The CDR-H3 loop is defined in this system as being the residues from 95 to 102, but we take the 3 residues either side as well, in order to match LoopDB.
+We can remove these base residues later if we so wish.

+Redundancy information is also needed, as many of the PDBs are equivalent.
+This is held in a txt file that can be downloaded from the same place as AbDb.

+The following command creates the database for AbDb.

+    python pdb_to_postgres.py --full-model --rfile <path to redundancy txt file> <dbname> <path to pdbs>